adamisetty/model-mazes/DEVELOPMENT.md

 - **4/17/20**
   - imports Box2d libaray into project
   - creates a world instance
-  - Needs to complete the following
+  - Needs to complete the following:

-  [x] Creates box 2d world and basic b2Body
+  - [x] Creates box 2d world and basic b2Body

-  [ ] Create box around Cinder screen, as a boundry
+  - [ ] Create box around Cinder screen, as a boundary

-  [ ] Need to drop multiple small balls from top of screen
+  - [ ] Need to drop multiple small balls from top of screen

-  [ ] Give user the ability to draw edges themselves
+  - [ ] Give user the ability to draw edges themselves

-  [ ] Need to create edges that the balls will bounce off
+  - [ ] Need to create edges that the balls will bounce off

 - **4/18/20**
   - Figures out how cinder coordinates line up with box2d coordinates